 ASTR 3220 Cosmology

-Prerequisite: ASTR 1020 and PHIL 2010 or consent of the instructor.
-Also offered as PHIL 3220.
+Prerequisite: ASTR 1020K and PHIL 2010 or PHIL 2010H or consent of the instructor.
 A scientific and philosophical study of our perception of the universe, including the world views of Ptolemy, Copernicus, and Einstein.

 ASTR 3400 Planetary Geology